All who wish to attend a Sunday Mass will be required to sign-up in advance at:

 Greetings from St. Theresa Parish!
 We rejoice that we are able to re-open our doors for in-person prayer and devotion at this time.
 To ensure the physical health and well-being of all who come to pray, the following guide presents how participation in personal prayer and adoration is to be done.

-Each person wishing to participate in personal prayer and devotion is required to present themselves at the check-in entrance at the east entrance to the gathering space – see church diagram.
+Each person wishing to participate in personal prayer and devotion is required to present themselves at the check-in entrance on the east side of the Church near the Chapel entrance (follow Adoration signs).
 At the time of check-in, a volunteer will greet you to verify the following:

 - You are wearing a protective face covering